Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level35/README.md

 - Added a simple Remove All that removes all songs, maybe I should add a 'are you sure' dialog
 - Basic styling on the form-container
 - Added a visual indication what sorting is active
+- > The beginnings of a filtering on Genre/Rating...